thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 ---
 title: [About connections in ThoughtSpot Cloud]
 last_updated: 1/25/2021
-summary: "Using Embrace, you can perform live queries on external databases."
+summary: "Using Connections, you can perform live queries on external databases."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-If your company stores source data externally in data warehouses, you can use ThoughtSpot Embrace to directly query that data and use ThoughtSpot's analysis and visualization features.
+If your company stores source data externally in data warehouses, you can use ThoughtSpot Connections to directly query that data and use ThoughtSpot's analysis and visualization features.

 On ThoughtSpot Cloud, you can connect to the following external databases:
 - [Snowflake]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake.html)